VenuAyyankar/CODTECH-Task1/README.md

 Develop a Weather Forecast Application using HTML, CSS, and JavaScript to provide users with accurate and up-to-date weather information for their location or specified cities.
 The application will fetch data from a weather API and display current conditions, as well as forecasts for the upcoming days.
 Features include user-friendly interface design, responsive layout for various devices, and intuitive interaction for seamless user experience.
 The project aims to showcase proficiency in front-end web development and API integration, enhancing understanding of asynchronous programming and data visualization techniques.

-Key Activities

-ChatGPT
-Certainly!
-Here's a simplified version for uploading to GitHub:

-Project: Weather Forecast App

-Objective: Develop a Weather Forecast Application using HTML, CSS, and JavaScript to provide users with accurate and up-to-date weather information for their location or specified cities.

 Key Activities:

 1) Planning and Design: Define requirements and create wireframes.